lyndon025/playtested/src/content/article/legacy/2023-04-01-hours-of-mindless-one-handed-fun--full-review---brotato-premium-full-release.md

 ---
 author: lyndonguitar
 category: Review
+slug: 2023-04-01-hours-of-mindless-one-handed-fun-full-review-brotato-premium-full-release
+title: Hours of mindless one-handed fun | Full Review - Brotato Premium (Full Release)
+game: 'Brotato: Premium'
 description: Brotato is a survival roguelite wave shooter playable with one hand.
 Originally released for PCs as an early access, it has now been recently released on Android and iOS as a full title, after going into an open beta just recently.
 This mobile release brings the game closer to feature parity with the existing PC version.
 featured: false
-pubDate: 2023-04-01
-tags:
-- action
-- android
-- brotato-premium
-- mobile
-- taptap
-thumb: /images/reviews/legacy/2023-04-01-hours-of-mindless-one-handed-fun--full-review---brotato-premium-full-release-0.avif
-title: Hours of mindless one-handed fun | Full Review - Brotato Premium (Full Release)
-game: 'Brotato: Premium'
 gallery:
   - /images/reviews/legacy/2023-04-01-hours-of-mindless-one-handed-fun--full-review---brotato-premium-full-release-0.avif
   - /images/reviews/legacy/2023-04-01-hours-of-mindless-one-handed-fun--full-review---brotato-premium-full-release-1.avif
   - /images/reviews/legacy/2023-04-01-hours-of-mindless-one-handed-fun--full-review---brotato-premium-full-release-2.avif
   - /images/reviews/legacy/2023-04-01-hours-of-mindless-one-handed-fun--full-review---brotato-premium-full-release-3.avif
   - /images/reviews/legacy/2023-04-01-hours-of-mindless-one-handed-fun--full-review---brotato-premium-full-release-4.avif
   - /images/reviews/legacy/2023-04-01-hours-of-mindless-one-handed-fun--full-review---brotato-premium-full-release-5.avif
   - /images/reviews/legacy/2023-04-01-hours-of-mindless-one-handed-fun--full-review---brotato-premium-full-release-6.avif
   - /images/reviews/legacy/2023-04-01-hours-of-mindless-one-handed-fun--full-review---brotato-premium-full-release-7.avif
   - /images/reviews/legacy/2023-04-01-hours-of-mindless-one-handed-fun--full-review---brotato-premium-full-release-8.avif
   - /images/reviews/legacy/2023-04-01-hours-of-mindless-one-handed-fun--full-review---brotato-premium-full-release-9.avif
   - /images/reviews/legacy/2023-04-01-hours-of-mindless-one-handed-fun--full-review---brotato-premium-full-release-10.avif
   - /images/reviews/legacy/2023-04-01-hours-of-mindless-one-handed-fun--full-review---brotato-premium-full-release-11.avif
   - /images/reviews/legacy/2023-04-01-hours-of-mindless-one-handed-fun--full-review---brotato-premium-full-release-12.avif
+pubDate: 2023-04-01
+tags:
+  - action
+  - android
+  - brotato-premium
+  - mobile
+  - taptap
+thumb: /images/reviews/legacy/2023-04-01-hours-of-mindless-one-handed-fun--full-review---brotato-premium-full-release-0.avif
 ---

 Brotato is a survival roguelite wave shooter playable with one hand.
 Originally released for PCs as an early access, it has now been recently released on Android and iOS as a full title, after going into an open beta just recently.
 This mobile release brings the game closer to feature parity with the existing PC version.

-**Pros:**
+## Pros

-+Surprisingly addicting gameplay loop
+## +Surprisingly addicting gameplay loop

-+action-packed and fast paced gameplay
+## +action-packed and fast paced gameplay

-+Mindless fun, can play with just one hand
+## +Mindless fun, can play with just one hand

-+A plethora of weapons and items to experiment with
+## +A plethora of weapons and items to experiment with

-+One of the best alternatives to Vampire Survivors
+## +One of the best alternatives to Vampire Survivors

-**Cons:**
+## Cons

 -No cons